-Would you like to spend an academic year in Spain, getting to know its culture and people while improving your Spanish and collaborating with other foreign language teachers in school tasks?
-There are over 2000 vacancies awaiting you in many Spanish cities and small towns.
-Why not apply for one?
+Would you like to spend an academic year in Spain, getting to know its culture and people while improving

 The weekly requirement of the assistants is a minimum of 12 class hours (in some regions it could be 16 hours), all of which are spent assisting the classroom teacher.
 The scholarship recipient and the classroom teacher (or the institution’s Head Teacher) may agree upon other tasks or responsibilities for the language assistants to complete, such as attend meetings, give talks or conferences and participate in extracurricular activities, such as field trips, school exchanges, school plays, concerts or sports tournaments.
 Teaching assistants may work in Spanish elementary, middle and high schools as well as Escuelas Oficiales de Idiomas (Official adult schools of foreign languages) located in all the regions throughout Spain.

-Application period opens November, 2012.
+Application period opens in November.
 They are accepted on a rolling basis and placements are made on a